-Modern to Graduate Apprenticeships are available to employees aged 16 or over.
+Modern Apprenticeships are available to employees aged 16 or over.
 Employees need to demonstrate to their employer that they have the potential to complete the programme.
-All Apprentices in Scotland must have a demonstrable need to acquire significant new knowledge and skills to fulfil their job role.
-The apprenticeship framework selected for the employee must be the most appropriate learning programme generally available to that individual, providing such knowledge and skills.
-While foundation apprenticeships are delivered within the senior phase of schools.
+All Modern Apprentices must have a demonstrable need to acquire significant new knowledge and skills to fulfil their job role.
+The modern apprenticeship framework selected for the employee must be the most appropriate learning programme generally available to that individual, providing such knowledge and skills.

-What's in a Scottish Apprenticeship?
+What's in a Modern Apprenticeship?

-In Scotland, there are more than 80 different Scottish Apprenticeships and they are all designed to deliver a training package around a minimum standard of competence defined by employers through SSCs.
+In Scotland, there are more than 70 different Modern Apprenticeship Frameworks and they are all designed to deliver a training package around a minimum standard of competence defined by employers through Development Organisations.
+There are four different levels of Apprenticeship in Scotland: SCQF 5 (SVQ 2), SCQF 6/7 (SVQ 3), SCQF 8/9 (SVQ 4) and SCQF 10 (SVQ 5).
 They all contain the same 3 basic criteria:

 - A relevant SVQ (or alternative competency based qualifications)

-- Core Skills or Career Skills
+- Core Skills

 - Industry specific training

-Details of the content of this specific Apprenticeship are given in the next section.
+Details of the content of this specific Modern Apprenticeship are given in the next section.

-Modern Apprenticeship in Fashion and Textiles Heritage at SCQF Level 5
+Modern Apprenticeship in Fashion and Textiles 'Heritage' at SCQF Level 7